pulsar-edit/documentation/docs/developing-for-pulsar/developing-a-package.md

 }
 ```

-If we wanted activationHooks, we might add:
+If we wanted `activationHooks`, we might add:

 ```json
 {